wwang-chcn/ONTraC/tutorials/IO_files.md

 - {sample name}_NTScore.csv.gz

-  Files contain the niche- and cell-level NT score for each sample.
+  Files contain the niche- and cell-level NT score for each niche/cell.

 - NTScore.csv.gz